 - Intra-EEA flights transiting through the selected airport.
 Ex: Lisbon Amsterdam Athens. - Flights originating from the EEA and transiting through the selected airports with a non-EEA destination.
 Ex: Lisbon Amsterdam Dubai. - Direct flights from the selected airport to an EEA destination.
 Ex: Amsterdam Athens. - Direct flights from the selected airport to a non-EEA destination.
 Ex: Amsterdam Hong-Kong. - Indirect flights from the selected airport through an unspecified airport with an EEA destination.
-Ex: Casablanca - Amsterdam - Stockholm. - Indirect traffic from the selected airports through another EEA airport with a non-EEA destination.
+Ex: Casablanca Amsterdam Stockholm. - Indirect traffic from the selected airports through another EEA airport with a non-EEA destination.
 Ex: Amsterdam Athens Istanbul. - Indirect traffic from the selected airport through a non-EEA airport with a non-EEA destination.
 Ex: Amsterdam Frankfurt Athens.

 The only flights that were not part of SEO's FF55 model were indirect journeys departing from non-EEA countries, connecting in the EEA, and ending in non-EEA countries (Ex: Atlanta - Amsterdam - Cape Town).
 These represent a small share of the traffic of the EEA hubs chosen for the analysis.
-The analysis of non-EEA hub traffic used the route types, meaning that flights departing from these hubs, connecting in the EEA and arriving in non-EEA countries were excluded (Ex: Istanbul - Amsterdam - Casablanca).20 alum aut Total traffic (passengers) Airport 2018 2035 - no-policy change 2035 - with FF55 Paris - CDG 67.4M 94M (+39.5%) 84.9M (+26.0%)
+The analysis of non-EEA hub traffic used the route types, meaning that flights departing from these hubs, connecting in the EEA and arriving in non-EEA countries were excluded (Ex: Istanbul - Amsterdam - Casablanca).21

-Findings of the analysis21
+Findings of the analysis22